NationalBankBelgium/stark/docs/stark-ui/GENERIC_SEARCH.md

 #### 2.6.2.
 Define your template

 The template contains all information necessary for a page, the title and the stark-generic-search component.
-The usage of Generic Search component is explained in the [API documentation](https://stark.nbb.be/api-docs/stark-ui/latest/components/StarkGenericSearchComponent.html).
+The usage of Generic Search component is explained in the [StarkGenericSearchComponent API documentation](https://stark.nbb.be/api-docs/stark-ui/latest/components/StarkGenericSearchComponent.html).

 ```html
 <h1 class="mat-display-3" translate>Movie Search</h1>